compulab-yokneam/Documentation/iot-din-imx8plus/ums-mode.md

 1) Turn on the devive and stop in U-boot.

-2) Connect an USB to micrco_sd cable to the device mng port and to the Linux PC usb port.
+2) Connect an USB to micrco_usb cable to the device programming port (on bottom panel) and to the Linux PC usb port.

 ```
 iot-din:mng-port <-> micro_sd -- usb_a <-> Linux PC:usb-port